flanksource/docs/mission-control/docs/registry/aws.md

 title: AWS
 ---

-The AWS helm chart installs a [catalog scraper](/config-db/scrapers/aws)
+The AWS bundle installs a [catalog scraper](/config-db/scrapers/aws) that:

+- Scrapes AWS Resources and detects changes in the resource definition
+- Ingests changes from CloudTrail
+- Ingests cost data from AWS Cost & Usage Reporting
+- Links AWS EKS resources to the corresponding Kubernetes resources

 ## Setup